Taavi Rõivas: Political career

-On 7 November 2016, the Social Democratic Party (SDE) and Pro Patria & Res Publica Union (IRL) announced that they were asking Prime Minister Taavi Rõivas to resign for lack of trust among the coalition partners.
-The announcement came soon after the opposition had submitted a motion to express lack of confidence in Rõivas' government.
-SDE and IRL proceeded with the motion, leaving the Reform the only party to support Rõivas.
-Rõivas explained the situation by refusing to resign and arguing that a democratic-elected government should be only removed by a democratic vote.
+On 7 November 2016, the Social Democratic Party (SDE) and Pro Patria & Res Publica Union (IRL) announced that they were asking Prime Minister Taavi Rõivas to resign due to lack of trust among the coalition partners.
+The announcement came soon after the opposition had submitted a no-confidence motion in Rõivas' government.
+SDE and IRL proceeded with the motion, leaving the Reform Party the only party to support Rõivas.
+Rõivas responded to the situation by refusing to resign and arguing that a democratic-elected government should be only removed by a democratic vote.
 In the following vote of confidence on 9 November, the majority of Riigikogu voted in favor of removing the prime minister's government.
 On 23 November, the Center Party chairman Jüri Ratas was sworn in as the new prime minister, whereas Reform Party was left in the opposition.
 Rõivas subsequently announced that he would step down as the chairman of the party.
 On 7 January 2017, Hanno Pevkur was elected the new chairman of the Reform Party.

 On 5 December 2016, Rõivas was elected as the deputy speaker of the Riigikogu.
 In September 2017, Rõivas led an Estonian trade delegation visit to Malaysia, during which the members of the delegation reportedly behaved in an undignified manner and were subsequently accused of harassment.
 Rõivas apologized for the behavior of the delegation and announced his resignation as the deputy speaker, but insisted on continuing as an MP for the Reform Party.
 Later he also apologized on live television to the victim of his alleged harassment, code-named Katrin in Estonian media.

+At the end of 2020, Rõivas announced his retirement from politics and resigned from his parliament seat to pursue a business career.